archbardinexile/BGCL/items.md

 **Special.** You can attempt to grapple a creature as part of your attack with this weapon (you do not need a free hand).

-### Lantern Flail
+### Arti's Lantern Flail

 *Martial weapon, melee weapon, very rare (requires attunement).* 2 lb.

 **1d8 bludgeoning.
 Reach, special.**

-You gain a ***+1 bonus*** to attack and damage rolls made with this magic weapon.
+This magic weapon grants a ***+1 bonus*** to attack and damage rolls made with it.
 On a hit, the target takes an extra ***1d4 radiant damage***.
 This weapon sheds bright light in a 20-foot radius and dim light for an additional 20 feet.
 It also disperses fog in a 20-foot radius.
-The fog reforms behind you as you move through it.
+The fog reforms behind the wielder as they move through it.

+**Special.** You can attempt to grapple a creature as part of your attack with this weapon (you do not need a free hand).

+### Crow's Lantern Flail

+*Martial weapon, melee weapon, very rare (requires attunement).* 2 lb.

+**1d8 bludgeoning.
+Reach, special.**

+This magic weapon grants a ***+1 bonus*** to attack and damage rolls made with it.
+While holding it, the wielder can take a bonus action to cause it to shed bright light in a 30-foot radius and dim light for an additional 30 feet.
+The wielder can extinguish the light as a bonus action.
+It also disperses fog in a 30-foot radius.
+The fog reforms behind the wielder as they move through it.

+The weapon has 4 charges.
+The wielder can expend 1 charge deal an extra ***1d8 radiant damage***.
+The weapon regains 1d4 expended charges daily at dawn.

 **Special.** You can attempt to grapple a creature as part of your attack with this weapon (you do not need a free hand).